 Consider one more example.

-Above code will work fine on IA-32 model, but will fail on IA-64 model.
-Reason for failure of this code is we haven’t included prototype of malloc() function and returned value is truncated in IA-64 model.
+The above code will work fine on the IA-32 model but will fail on the IA-64 model.
+The reason for the failure of this code is we haven’t included a prototype of the malloc() function and the returned value is truncated in the IA-64 model.

 This article is compiled by Narendra Kangralkar.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.